On the Role of Negative Precedent in Legal Outcome Prediction: The Judicial Process

 \paragraph{Reformulating the task.} How should negative outcome then be modelled?
 Given the domain specific knowledge about the interaction of a judge and a lawyer, our position is that models that predict outcomes should model the claims and outcomes \emph{together}.
-Towards this, we first need information about which laws have been {\em claimed}.
-In \cref{sec:corpora}, we discuss the creation of a new corpus which equips us for this task.
+To this end, we first need information about which laws have been claimed.
+In \cref{sec:corpora}, we discuss the creation of a new corpus which contains the necessary annotation for this task.
 In the next section we develop two models that jointly predict outcomes and claims using two basic assumptions about how the law operates.
 We believe that our reformulation of the task has two advantages.
-One, considering positive and negative outcomes is a step towards better evaluation of legal outcome prediction models.
-Two, incorporating the roles of a judge and a lawyer within the models of outcome is a step towards better models of law.
+First, considering positive and negative outcomes \emph{together} is a step towards better evaluation of legal outcome prediction models.
+Second, incorporating the roles of a judge and a lawyer within the models of outcome is a step towards better models of law.

 {\mathbf{\claim}}